Kumarsain: History

 Kirat Singh, also known as Kirti Singh (later Rana Kirat Chand), who was an office holder and Jagirdar at the court of Raja Narayan Pal of Gaya in Bihar, founded Kumharsain State in the 11th century AD.
 He along with his two brothers (Kartar Singh and Prithvi Singh) was driven away from Gaya, by the fear of Mahmud Ghaznavi and settled around Kumharsain.
 They conquered the country from a local chief named Bhambu Rai of Delath.
 Later on Kirat Singh gave a tract called Karangla to his brother Kartar Singh.
 Descendants of Kartar Singh founded the states of Khaneti and Kotkhai.
 The younger brother, Prithvi Singh, established his independent state at Delath.
 Since the 15th century, Kumharsain was a feudatory of Bushahr State, but was declared independent after the expulsion of the Gurkhas in 1815, by a sanad dated February 1816, but at the same time lost its own tributary states of Bharauli, Balsan and Madhan.
 The Rana maintains a military force of 45 infantry and 1 gun (as of 1892).
 Kumharsain State was ranked 6th in Order of precedence in the Shimla Hill States and 11th amongst the Punjab Hill States.

 Kumarsain's famous Hira Mahal (named after the 56th Rana of Kumharsain, "Hira Singh"), which served as the home to the Ranas of this princely state, was burnt because of an accidental fire that took place in the mahal on 25 December 2007.

-Also the first American apple tree grown in India was at Kotgarh village (a village in Kumharsain tehsil), which was planted by an American immigrant Satyanand Stokes in 1916.
+Also the first American apple tree grown in India was at Kotgarh (a village in Kumharsain tehsil), which was planted by an American immigrant Satyanand Stokes in 1916.